 So that entire thing was confused that he said.

-Well, you should giggle if you want if you want to be in the side of righteousness, if you want to be on the side of equality, if you want to be on the side of equal opportunity, you want to be on the side of democracy and a system that works for us.
+Well, you should giggle if you want to be on the side of righteousness, if you want to be on the side of equality, if you want to be on the side of equal opportunity, you want to be on the side of democracy and a system that works for us.

 This court is undoing some wrongs that have been in place for a long time.

-We're gonna break that down with Greg Jarrett, political analyst and legal analyst from Fox News Channel.
+We're going to break that down with Greg Jarrett, political analyst and legal analyst from Fox News Channel.

 He's also got a great book out called Trial of the Century.

-He's gonna come on this program, the Sean Hannity show when we come back.
+He's going to come on this program, the Sean Hannity Show, when we come back.

 Keep it here.

-Today I want to welcome my friend Greg Jarrett, political and um and legal analyst from Fox News Channel's book is out.
+Today I want to welcome my friend Greg Jarrett, political and legal analyst from Fox News Channel.

 Greg, how are you?